nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter8_chapter_8_holy_spirit_comforter_guide_and_power.md

 <!-- p62 -->
-God is in the habit of providing us with ample & abundant wisdom and direction (<span class="x-scripture" data-type="ref" data-book="James" data-chapter="1" data-verses="5" data-lang="en" data-version="NKJV">James 1:5</span> & <span class="x-scripture" data-type="ref" data-book="Jeremiah" data-chapter="33" data-verses="3" data-lang="en" data-version="NKJV">Jeremiah 33:3</span>).
+God is in the habit of providing us with ample & abundant wisdom and direction (<span class="x-scripture" data-type="ref" data-book="JAS" data-chapter="1" data-verses="5" data-lang="en" data-version="NKJV">James 1:5</span> & <span class="x-scripture" data-type="ref" data-book="JER" data-chapter="33" data-verses="3" data-lang="en" data-version="NKJV">Jeremiah 33:3</span>).
 God’s divine wisdom will not violate the scriptures, but they will go beyond the scope of the scriptures.
 His *entolē* *(*commandments*)* are immediate prescriptions to be obeyed, they are *rhema* words (as discussed in the chapter on faith).

 <!-- p63 -->